 As you are looking through this list, I am sure that you will find some similarities to the classic four P’s.

-- Identity: What is your brand’s identity?
+- Identity: What is your brand’s personality?
 How do you hope to service them?

 - Intent: How can you tell who is ready to buy and when?